rmasp98/PieAlarm/blog/07-playing_sound.md

     return audio_mock
 ```

-Because we need this in the patching decorator, which does not have access to the object variables, we need to declare this in the global scope (outside of the class).
+Because we need to use this function in the patching decorator, which does not have access to the the test instance variables, we need to declare this in the global scope (outside of the class).
 This feels a little bit nasty as we are being incredibly prescriptive in the test about what the code needs to do, which I think slightly defeats the point but it is the only way I can think to do it for now.
 I may come back to this and do it properly later.

 The test then simply creates a Basic sound object and checks to see if the open function of PyAudio is called with the correct parameters of the AudioSegment from PyDub:
 ```python